THE GOOD HAIRCARE ROUTINE

 Once this damage is done, it cannot be reversed.

-Wait not for the damage!
-The solution lies in daily antioxidant protection, intercepting damaging chemical reactions before they compromise the hair structure — preserving colour and structural integrity.
+Resurgence Blowout Crème provides antioxidant protection, intercepting damaging chemical reactions before they compromise the hair structure — preserving colour and structural integrity.

-RESURGENCE BLOWOUT CRÈME
+RESURGENCE BLOWOUT CRÈME (Discover)

 HEAT PROTECTION

-TENSION & MECHANICAL STRESS
+MECHANICAL STRESS & TENSION

 Raking a comb or brush straight from the scalp down creates friction, tangles, and mechanical stress along the hair shaft.
 This results in cuticle abrasion, strand breakage, and traction at the follicular root, weakening the anchoring structures over time.

-Use your fingers, a soft brush (or a wide-tooth comb, if you must).
-Start at the ends and work your way up.
-Work in sections, if needed.
 Test your brush on your skin.
 If it feels rough on the skin, it’s too abrasive for your hair.
 Choose softer bristles to minimise mechanical damage.

-Slick buns and ponytails are are chic until your follicles give up.
+Slick buns and ponytails are chic until your follicles give up.
 Constant tension leads to breakage and traction alopecia (hair loss from tension), specially around the hairline where the hair structure and the hair anchoring are weakest.

-Set your hair free (most of the time)!
+Set your hair free!